-The Critical Impact To Our Environment – The food system we currently have relies on factory farming of livestock and monocrop industrial farming of the land.
+The Critical Impact To Our Environment – The food system we currently have relies heavily on factory farming of livestock and mono-crop industrial farming of the land.
 Both of these farming systems have a significant impact on the planet.
-This kind of farming relies heavily on synthetic fertilizers, pesticides and herbicides that pollute our air and water and destroy the natural nutritions in the land.
+This kind of farming relies heavily on synthetic fertilizers, pesticides and herbicides that pollute our air and water and destroy the natural nutrition in the land.
 We would be foolish to think this doesn’t have long term implications toward our individual health and our planet.

 What Are The Solutions?

 Americans have faced potential food crises before although never on the scale they do now.
 During World War II, Victory Gardens were planted by families in the United States to help prevent a food shortage.
 By 1944 Victory Gardens were responsible for producing 40% of all vegetables grown in the United States.
 The majority of these victory gardens were grown in the postage stamp lawns of small towns and in the window boxes of apartment dwellers.
 Schools and churches used their land as community gardens and tall buildings made use of rooftop gardens.